 What Are The Effects Of This Act In the Modern Times?

 It is tough to know what would have happened without it.
 Some positive changes occurred, but a backlash against African Americans did not reverse until Brown v Board in 1954.
 However, the main difference seems to be how people think about civil rights and discrimination because public opinion polls show that the public thinks it is illegal to discriminate.
 This probably would not have happened without the Civil Rights Act of 1875.

 Is The Act Significant Until Today?

 Most of the civil rights act has been repealed today because it is no longer needed.
-The only thing that still exists from this Act is section 2000e-16 which makes illegal employment decisions based upon race or color.
+The only thing that still exists from this Act is section 2000e-16, which makes illegal employment decisions based upon race or color.
 This is probably one reason why public opinion polls show that the public thinks discriminating is unlawful.

 The impact of the civil rights act was signed on society because many people still think that discrimination based upon race or color in employment decisions is wrong and should not happen.
-It probably would not have happened without this Act, even if there were some challenges along the way, such as getting support from white people who were fearful of people trying to intimidate them.
+Therefore, it probably would not have happened without this Act, even if there were some challenges along the way, such as getting support from white people who were fearful of people trying to intimidate them.